znajjar/JUReg/README.md

         GUI and everything will be ran in the background.
 * `refresh`: How often you want the watched courses to be checked in minutes.
 If set to -1 it will only perform a single check.
+* `driver`: The browser you want to use. 'ff' for Firefox, 'ch' for Chrome.
+Note that you need to download the WebDriver for your browser as explained in the installation section.

 **add_sections()**
 Parameters: